 We can also help you recover compensation for any healthcare expenses you may incur in the future because of your condition.

-Lost Wages and Loss of Future Earning Potential
+Loss of Income and Future Earning Potential

 You may be unable to work, whether in the short or long term.
 Our team can determine the value of your lost employee benefits, income, and bonuses by reviewing your employment records.
 We can also consult economists to learn more about how much you lost in job-related benefits.